 Let us for a moment accept the absurd notion that this is even a legitimate concern.
 The cost of not fact-checking and applying critical thinking is so substantial that the risk of challenging parental authority pales in comparison.
 Learning critical thinking might make parents get a few more critical questions, but it helps children and young adults to practice those skills and apply it to outside the family as well and later in their life.

 It is also strange to insist that parents should have authority over facts.
-It is good to get children to think critically because it gives them the
+It is good to get children to think critically because it gives them the tools to protect themselves against potentially dangerous misinformation out there.

 #6: “There are no facts, only interpretations!”